ABC DJ: The Goh family and others

-Goh Boon Keng (Richard Low), who is a sinseh (a traditional Chinese medicine) pupil to Master Zhang and a greatest threat to DJ, lives together with his wife, Hwee (Margaret Lim), his two children, Fann (Ezann Lee), a bookworm and Jeng Lo (Deng Mao Hui), who is regarded as a sissy and his old, illiterate and dimwitted father, Ah Kong (Marcus Chin).
-Goh Boon Keng works in a "sinseh" (traditional Chinese medicine) shop.
-Together, the Goh family lived in a Toa Payoh HDB flat.
-Ah Kong has an old Indian friend called Gana (Subin Subaiah), a former butcher in a nearby foodstall, who is also as equally illiterate as him.
-Occasionally, they together get into fights and arguments unexpectedly.
-Deepak (Vignesh V) is Fann's closest school friend.
+The Chinese family being the Goh family is headed by Goh Boon Keng (Richard Low), who is a chinese doctor and physician and disciple to Master Zhang and a greatest threat to DJ, lives together with his wife, Goh Hwee (Margaret Lim), his two children, Fann Goh (Ezann Lee), a bookworm and Goh Jeng Lo (Deng Mao Hui), who is regarded as a sissy and his old, illiterate and dimwitted father, Goh Ah Kong (Marcus Chin).
+Boon Keng works in a Traditional Chinese Medicine Shop.
+Together, the Goh family lived in a Toa Payoh HDB Flat.
+Ah Kong has an old Indian friend called Gana (Subin Subaiah), a former butcher in a nearby market and hawker centre, who is also as equally illiterate as him.
+Occasionally, they get into fights and arguments unexpectedly together.
+Deepak (Vignesh V) is Fann's Indian closest school friend.
 To DJ, Fann and Deepak are considered as "nerds", an English slang for a stereotypical person who is boring and is not attractive in terms of their appearance and outlook.

-Recurring and Minor Characters plus Guest Appearances

-Gana played by Subin Subaiah (occurred in some episodes).

-Deepak played by Vignesh V (occurred in some episodes).

-Lee Tok Kong played by Mark Lee (in episode 7).

-Lily Lee played by Margaret Lee (in episode 7).

-Phua Chu Kang played by Gurmit Singh (in episode 7).

-Rosie Phua played by Irene Ang (in episode 7).

-Ah Goon played by Ray Kuan (in episode 7).